alukyano/nix-config/README.md

 This configuration is based on NixOS version 25.05.

-*   [List key aspects of your config, e.g., User environment, Network setup, Shell configuration, etc.]
-*   [Example:  A custom shell environment with aliases and prompt.]
-*   [Example:  Network configuration using DHCP and static IP.]
-*   [Example:  Installation of essential development tools (e.g., Python, Node.js).]

-**Note:** This configuration is for a single user and assumes my Desktop.
+**Note:** This configuration is for a single user and assumes my Desktop only.

 ## Configuration Files